Vivicai1005/HipKittens/README.md

 ## Quick start: running kernels

 We assume you will run the following on an MI350X or MI355X unless otherwise specified.
+You should use the CDNA3 branch of HK to run on the MI300X or MI325X.

 1. **BF16 GEMM**
 ```bash